The Case Against the Sexual Revolution

-Synposis
+Synopsis

 The book comprises eight chapters, a foreword and an epilogue.

-The first chapter, "Sex Must Be Taken Seriously", argues that historic sexual liberation has advantaged men who desire casual sex in addition to giving women control over their reproduction, constrasting to Marilyn Monroe, who engaged in substance abuse and died by suicide, to "playboy" Hugh Hefner.
-The epilogue, Listen to your mother, argues that individuals behaviour can act against incentive structures and offers advice for young women: distrusting ideologies that disagree with naive morality, arguing in favour of chivalry, that it is sometimes possible to identify sexually aggressive men by personality traits, advising women to avoid men who are aroused by violence, that consent workshops have little value, avoiding being intoxicated in mixed groups, avoiding dating apps, delaying sex in relationships for a few months, only having relationships with men who you think would be a good father as a judgment of character, and that monogamous marriage is the best basis for child rearing.
+The first chapter, "Sex Must Be Taken Seriously", argues that historic sexual liberation has advantaged men who desire casual sex in addition to giving women control over their reproduction, contrasting Marilyn Monroe, who engaged in substance abuse and died by suicide, to "playboy" Hugh Hefner.
+The epilogue, Listen to your mother, argues that individuals behaviour can act against incentive structures and offers advice for young women, including: distrusting ideologies that disagree with naive morality, arguing in favour of chivalry; that it is sometimes possible to identify sexually aggressive men by personality traits; advising women to avoid men who are aroused by violence, that consent workshops have little value; avoiding being intoxicated in mixed groups; avoiding dating apps; delaying sex in relationships for a few months; only having relationships with men who you think would be a good father, as a judgment of character; and, that monogamous marriage is the best basis for child rearing.

 The second chapter, "Men and Women are Different", comments on sex differences, noting the particular effect in physical strength with most men being able to kill most women with their bare hands.
-Perry constrasts the Google/James Damore affair with the Eton College/Will Knowland controversies, saying that she agrees with Damore's analysis that sex differences in psychology may contribute to gender disparity but that Knowland's views on sex differences were at times untrue and showed a lack of understanding of feminism.
+Perry contrasts the Google/James Damore affair with the Eton College/Will Knowland controversies, saying that she agrees with Damore's analysis that sex differences in psychology may contribute to gender disparity but that Knowland's views on sex differences were at times untrue and showed a lack of understanding of feminism.
 Perry contrasts the book A Natural History of Rape to the feminist Against Our Will and argues that there is a biological component to rape.

-The third chapter, "Some Desires are Bad", citing ideas of psychologist Jonathan Haidt and conservative essayst G. K. Chesterton, argues that sexual liberalism encourages people to abandon moral intuitions regarding sexual norms and dismisses traditional institutions surrounding sexual relations without understanding them based on a narrative of progress.
+The third chapter, "Some Desires are Bad", citing ideas of psychologist Jonathan Haidt and conservative essayist G. K. Chesterton, argues that sexual liberalism encourages people to abandon moral intuitions regarding sexual norms, and dismisses traditional institutions surrounding sexual relations without understanding them based on a narrative of progress.
 Perry argues in favour of forms of sexual repression.
-Perry gives opinions surrounding pedophilia in France including support for lower age of consent by french philosophers including Simone de Beauvoir and Michel Foucault as a case study of such abandonment of intution and institution.
+Perry gives opinions surrounding pedophilia in France including support for lower age of consent by French philosophers including Simone de Beauvoir and Michel Foucault as a case study of such abandonment of intuition and institution.